image-builders/kafka/README.md

 # Advanced Topics

-This image image includes Confluence's JDBC Connector since its disk space requirements are negligible, and it's extremely common and handy to push or pull data to a database through such a JDBC Connector.
+This image image includes Confluence's JDBC Connector.
+Since its disk space requirements are negligible, it doesn't impact image size, and it's extremely common and handy to push or pull data to/from a database through such a Connector.

-There are a number of new environment variables required to set it up, so with start with this.
+There are a number of new environment variables required to set it up, so we list them first here under.

 ## Additional Environment Variables (JDBC Connector)